Spectra of Schreier graphs of Grigorchuk's group and Schroedinger operators with aperiodic order: Connecting the dynamical system with the subshift

 In Section \ref{Section-Schreier} we have seen that the action of $G$ on the $n$-th level of the binary tree gives rise to the $n$-th level Schreier graphs $\varGamma_n$, $n\in \NN$ (see Figure \ref{Schreier-finite} as well).
 As discussed in \cite{BG}, the substitutional rules given in Figure \ref{picture-substitution} describe how to construct recursively the graph $\varGamma_{n+1}$ from $\varGamma_n$, starting from the Schreier graph of the first level $\varGamma_1$.
 Specifically, the construction consists in replacing the labeled subgraphs of $\Gamma_{n}$ on the top of Figure \ref{picture-substitution} by the new labeled graphs given on the bottom of Figure \ref{picture-substitution}:

-The substitution rules and an easy induction directly give that for every natural number $n$ the graph $\varGamma_n$ has 'linear structure' with rightmost vertex given by $1^n$ and this vertex 'becomes' the rightmost vertex $1^{n+1}$ under the substitution (see \cite{Gri11} as well).
+The substitution rules and an easy induction directly give that for every natural number $n$ the graph $\varGamma_n$ has 'linear structure' with rightmost vertex given by $1^n$ and this vertex 'becomes' the rightmost vertex $1^{n+1}$ under the substitution.
 The leftmost vertex is given by $1^{n-1} 0$.

 These rules, allowing to proceed from $\varGamma_n$ to $\varGamma_{n+1}$, suggest to study the substitution $\Theta$ acting in the following way on the set $\mathcal G_* (\mathcal{B})$ (see Figure \ref{picture-substitution} disregarding the notation under the vertices):